Sandruski/rts-group-movement/README.md

 Left click on a unit: select the unit
 Left click and drag: draw a rectangle.
-Units within the rectangle will be selected Right click: if units selected, set their group goal
+Units within the rectangle will be selected Left click on a tile without a unit on it: unselect all the selected units Right click: if units selected, set their group goal

+## Tools

+- IDE: Microsoft Visual Studio 2017 (language C++)
+- SDL 2.0, STL, pugixml 1.8
+- Profiler: Brofiler
+- Map edition: Tiled
+- Graphics edition: Adobe Photoshop

+## Assets

+All the sprites used belong to the game <I>Warcraft II: Tides of Darkness</I>, hence are property of Blizzard Entertainment.

+## Known Bugs

+<b>BUG 1.</b> When the user sets a new goal to a group of units, each unit searches for its own goal, which is found by running
+a BFS algorithm.
+Since BFS only expands from a given node (tile), the new tile found may be located on the other side of a wall.
+This leads to moving half of the group of units towards the side of the wall the user has clicked and one or two units to the opposite side.
+<b>BUG 1 PENDING TO SOLVE.</b> The BFS search algorithm will be repalced for a Dijkstra algorithm, which also considers
+the cost of the nodes, preferring the low cost nodes.
+This way, Dijkstra will prefer to expand on the side of the wall the user has clicked and avoid jumping on the opposite side.